OCA/OpenUpgrade/openerp/openupgrade/doc/source/format.rst

     * A field is now a function or a related field.
 This might or might not call for any action of your upgrade script, as the value is now automatically determined.
 At the same time, this might cause data loss.
-An example is the field employee's manager (hr module), which in OpenERP 6 is derived from the employee's department.
+An example is the field employee's manager (hr module), which in Odoo 6 is derived from the employee's department.

       Without any action in the upgrade script, you will lose the manually